 Collect and sort information about the medical, financial, and legal needs of the person with cancer.
-This will help you and others make informed decisions.
+This will help you and other caregivers make informed decisions.
 Some people use a binder or file folder to keep track of everything.

 Make sure that the correct legal documents, such as advance directives, are completed and given to those who need them.
 Discuss the documents with family members.
 This will allow you to make medical and/or financial decisions if the person with cancer is unable to.

-It may be helpful to have the patient record consultation appointments to help you better understand the treatment options discussed.
+It may be helpful to have your loved one using a recording device at doctor appointments to help you better understand the treatment options discussed.
 You can also ask the health care team if you can call in to the appointments.

 Recruit and organize volunteers.
 It can be overwhelming to handle all caregiving responsibilities alone.
 Here are some tips on getting family and friends involved: